Fire Safety Tips

 - Who to contact - If the event of a fire, immediately dial 911 and report the fire incident.

-- Test the alarm to make sure it is working.
-If the dwelling does not have a smoke alarm, contact the Office of the Fire Marshal at (202) 727-1600 to report no smoke alarm or any fire code violation.
+- Test the alarms to make sure they are working.
+If the dwelling does not have any smoke alarms, contact the Office of the Fire Marshal at (202) 727-1600 to report missing alarms or any other fire code violation.

 - Flashing Smoke Alarms for D.C.
-Residents – DCFEMS will provide free flashing smoke detectors for the homes of city residents.
-Contact the following DCFEMS Public Information Officers: William Wright, firstname.lastname@example.org, Deangela Magruder, email@example.com, or Oscar Mendez, firstname.lastname@example.org.
+Residents – The DC Fire and EMS Department will provide free flashing smoke detectors for the homes of city residents.
+Request smoke alarms online on the DCFEMS website.

 - Know two ways out of every room.
 Make sure all windows will open.
 If bars are installed on the windows they must be releasable or removable from the inside without the use of a key, tool or force greater than that which is required for normal operation of the window.

-- If the dwelling utilizes fossil burning fuels a carbon monoxide should be installed to detect any carbon monoxide leaks.
+- If the dwelling utilizes fossil burning fuels, a carbon monoxide detector should be installed to detect any carbon monoxide leaks.

 - Keep candles away from flammable items and never leave one burning unattended.